$0.00

 Wyoming’s violent crime rate has remained low and slightly declining, well below the national average, for four decades.

-Here’s Montana’s violent crime rate over the past four decades:
+Here’s Montana’s violent crime rate since 1980:

 wyoming vs montana mt crime